EU lawmakers back suspension of airline carbon payments

 “Now the ball is in ICAO’s court and, if it fails, Europe has other options up its sleeve,” said Aoife O‘Leary, a policy officer at the campaign group Transport & Environment.

-The EU Emissions Trading Scheme (ETS) continues to apply to flights between EU airports, which some airlines maintain is an unfair cost burden, given the intercontinental freeze.
+The EU Emissions Trading Scheme ETS.L continues to apply to flights between EU airports, which some airlines maintain is an unfair cost burden, given the intercontinental freeze.

 The Commission argues that the cost is in fact minimal - only about 2 euros per passenger per long-haul flight given the current price of carbon permits, which have fallen to a record low of less than three euros per tonne.